From the American Bankers Association

 Lower Your Debt

 Debt from student loans, mortgages and credit cards is nearly unavoidable.
 Most families carry about $10,000 in credit card debt.
 Spending more money than you bring in can lead to financial stress.
 Establish a budget to pay down debts while you save.
-Points to consider when cutting debt:
+Points to think about when cutting debt:

 - Pay more than the minimum due, and pay on time